-- The back (posterior) portion stores hormones produced in the hypothalamus.
+- The back (posterior) part stores hormones produced in the hypothalamus.

-- The front (anterior) portion produces hormones that affect the thyroid gland (TSH), adrenal cortex, ovaries, testes, and breasts.
+- The front (anterior) part produces hormones that affect growth, the thyroid gland (TSH), adrenal cortex, ovaries, testes, and breasts.

 - Aldosterone regulates fluid and electrolyte balance.

-- With aging, men sometimes experience a slightly decreased level of testosterone.
+- With aging, men sometimes have a lower level of testosterone.

-- Women have decreased levels of estradiol and other estrogen hormones after menopause.
+- Women have lower levels of estradiol and other estrogen hormones after menopause.